What is Banking as a Service (BaaS) and why it’s important to businesses

 What are some common use cases for Banking as a Service?

-Facilitate bank transfers to pay supplier invoices
+Facilitate bank transfers to pay suppliers and vendors

-Issue physical and digital corporate expense cards
+Issue physical and digital corporate expense cards under your brand

 How can Banking as a Service work for a business?